-Tintypes of the men that served in the Civil War and the posters calling them to serve are on display in the Smithsonian’s African-American history museum.
+Tintypes of the men that served in the Civil War and the posters calling them to serve are on display in the Smithsonian’s African-American history museum in Washington D.C.
 But the 200,000 names of soldiers and sailors that served during the country’s bloodiest war are found at the National Park Service’s African American Civil War Memorial on U Street, a compelling piece of history in the middle of the uber-trendy Shaw neighborhood, which few may know was named for the Union colonel that led the all-black 54th Massachusetts Regiment in the Civil War.

 “There are so many aspects of the National Park Service that are right here in the city,” Moresi says.
 “Whether it is a statue or some grounds.
 They are really great at providing labels to get you situated in the city.”